Texas Democrat's Underdog Bid To Unseat Ted Cruz Picks Up Momentum

 O'Rourke says the president has a lot to do with the energy among Democrats.

 "They're coming out because they don't want a wall [with Mexico].
-People are coming out because they don't want to hear the president refer the countries of Africa as 's***hole' nations," said O'Rourke.
-"People are coming out because they don't think the press is the enemy of the people they think they're the best defense against tyranny.
+People are coming out because they don't want to hear the president refer to the countries of Africa as 's***hole' nations," said O'Rourke.
+"People are coming out because they don't think the press is the enemy of the people, they think they're the best defense against tyranny.
 People are coming out because they want women to be treated with dignity and respect."

-The tall, thin, 45-year-old O'Rourke sometimes gets described as a West Texas version of John F. Kennedy.
+The tall, thin 45-year-old sometimes gets described as a West Texas version of John F. Kennedy.
 But it's O'Rourke's unabashed liberalism and earnest delivery that makes Democrats swoon.

 At the Pittsburg event, O'Rourke criticized the state's decision to shut down family planning clinics, arguing it has resulted in sky-high maternal mortality rates.
 In a state where guns are sometimes seen as a birthright, he argues for universal background checks and an assault weapons ban.

-O'Rourke has two challengers in this Tuesday's upcoming Democratic primary, but had a 50 point lead in the latest polling.
+O'Rourke has two challengers in this Tuesday's Democratic primary, but had a 50 point lead in the latest polling.

 This fall, it's likely O'Rourke will face Ted Cruz in the general election.
 Although Cruz's reputation with Republican voters suffered when he refused to endorse Donald Trump's nomination at the 2016 Republican National Convention, he is an accomplished fundraiser and formidable opponent.